 - 1. Personalise the timetable to ensure that each pupil has appropriate curriculum support - 2.
 Provide reading booster support to improve reading ages - 3.
 Provide additional numeracy support to improve progress in mathematics - 4.
-Provide additional literacy support to improve progress in English - 5.
-Provide Tutoring for pupils in school, after school and on Saturdays and in the holidays - 6.
+Provide additional reading support to improve progress in English - 5.
+Provide extra intervention for pupils, before School, in school, and after school - 6.
 Provide Saturday and holiday time Booster classes - 7.
-Provide Progress School provision for pupils in Year 7 to 10 - 8.
-Provide Internal Examination Revision and 'Try Again' opportunities - 9.
-Additional teachers employed in English, Maths, Humanities and Languages to facilitate extra support through smaller classes and for ensuring disadvantaged pupils have access to relevant resources and support - 10.
-Run groups for targeted pupils to accelerate progress in English. - 11.
-Run intervention sessions which address the social, emotional and behavioural needs of pupils, including concerns that prevent any disadvantaged pupil from using appropriate learning behaviour in lessons - 12.
-Run the Success Lounge so resources and support, ensuring that disadvantaged pupils can complete their home learning can access computers and other resources that may not be available at home - 13.
-Utilise the Success Lounge to provide support for pupils before school, lunchtime and after school to enhance the quality of their classwork and their homework, ensuring that there is always a supervised space for disadvantaged pupils to work within

-14. Utilise the Data Team able to closely track pupil performance and inform targeted interventions
+Additional teachers employed in English, Maths, Humanities and Languages to facilitate extra support through smaller classes and for ensuring disadvantaged pupils have access to relevant resources and support - 8.
+Run groups for targeted pupils to accelerate progress in English, Maths and Science. - 9.
+Run intervention sessions which address the social, emotional and behavioural needs of pupils, including concerns that prevent any disadvantaged pupil from using appropriate learning behaviour in lessons - 10.
+Run the Success Lounge so resources and support, ensuring that disadvantaged pupils can complete their home learning can access computers and other resources that may not be available at home - 11.
+Utilise the Success Lounge to provide support for pupils before school, lunchtime and after school to enhance the quality of their classwork and their homework, ensuring that there is always a supervised space for disadvantaged pupils to work within - 12.
+Utilise the Data Team able to closely track pupil performance and inform targeted interventions